FOREST INK: Black cottonwood has many good qualities - 100 Mile House Free Press100 Mile House Free Press

 While poplar wood does not have the mechanical strength of spruce, pine or fir it is often dismissed as a useful lumber product.
-We frequently hear comments that Cottonwood is a “junk” wood.
-I for one have found the Black Cottonwood a very useful wood which I processed on my portable sawmill.
-I made some very fine looking display tables which were easy to sand and stain.
+We frequently hear comments that cottonwood is a “junk” wood.
+I, for one, have found the Black Cottonwood a very useful wood, which I processed on my portable sawmill.
+I made some very fine-looking display tables that were easy to sand and stain.

-According to a Woodworking article, all woods have a place and a value and even within a given species, that value can change significantly.
-“Cottonwood has been used for many things through the years including; shelving, framing, paneling, sub floors, crates, pallets, lowboy decks, saddles, and caskets.
+According to a woodworking article, all woods have a place and a value and even within a given species, that value can change significantly.
+“Cottonwood has been used for many things through the years including; shelving, framing, panelling, subfloors, crates, pallets, lowboy decks, saddles, and caskets.
 And the higher quality cottonwood has been used in turning.

 A friend mentioned to me that he had heard that cottonwood had a very good insulating quality.
 After a quick search about wood R-values I found the following information.
 Authors Baca, Waugh and Bottger from the University of San Francisco discussed the topic in the report, Thermal Properties of Poplar Bark.